-Our train leaves London Ealing Broadway at around 07:10 hauled by “Duchess of Sutherland” and travels around West London through Kensington Olympia and Neasden.
-At Dudding Hill Junction we take the Brent curve and join the Midland Main Line (MML) at Cricklewood.
+Our train leaves London Ealing Broadway at around 06:10 hauled by Union of South Africa and travels around West London to Dudding Hill Junction, where we take the Brent curve and join the Midland Main Line (MML) at Cricklewood.
 We head north and stop at St. Albans, Luton, Bedford and Kettering, to pick up further passengers.

 We leave the MML after Kettering and take the former Midland Railway Nottingham direct line.
 We pass through Corby Station, opened in 2009 to replace the original which was closed in 1966.
 We climb to the famous Harringworth Viaduct, the longest masonry viaduct in Britain.
 From the end of the viaduct there is a long, stiff climb up to Wing Tunnel and then it is downhill to Manton Junction, and through Rutland’s county town of Oakham.

 Our last stop to pick up passengers is at Melton Mowbray.
 We continue to Syston Junction and take the sharp right curve to join the MML from Leicester.
 We pass through Loughborough and join the Erewash Valley Line at Trent Junction.
 After Chesterfield we take the ‘old road’ to Rotherham and continue through Conisbrough to Doncaster.
 Here we join the East Coast Main Line and can expect a fast run to York, where we arrive in the early afternoon.

 York is well known for its Minster, Castle and city walls.
 The snickelways, famous medieval alleys and narrow streets, and The Shambles, are well worth exploring.
 The National Railway Museum, the many shops and museums, ensure that there is something on offer for everybody.